-Until we have determined the exact location of our new home, we will not know exactly how much we will need; however, we expect to be reimbursed around $1.85 million from CPS, and will begin a capital campaign to raise remaining funds later this year.
+Until we have determined the exact location of our new home, we will not know exactly how much we will need; CPS will reimburse approximately $1.45 million in capital improvements to the 1906 Clifton School building, and we will begin a capital campaign to raise remaining funds later this year.

 How can I become involved?

 Yes!
 CCAC is partnering with Cincinnati Parks to bring our weekly summer concert series to the iconic Burnet Woods bandstand beginning on May 30, 2018.

 Yes!
 Classes will continue in our current location through August 2018, and we will host classes at other locations in Clifton after we vacate the 1906 Clifton School building.